mgaitan/waliki/README.rst

 :license: `BSD <https://github.com/mgaitan/waliki/blob/master/LICENSE>`_

-At a glance, Waliki has:
+At a glance, Waliki has this features:

 - File based content storage.
 - Version control for your content using Git